Good copywriting can generate up to 8x more traffic.

 - Goodyear welt construction

-If I’m selling shoes, of course I have to mention the color, materials, etc. It only makes sense, right?
+If I’m selling shoes, of course, I have to mention the colour, materials, etc. It only makes sense, right?

 But, here’s how I made the sales copy more feature-rich:

 - Brown genuine calfskin leather that will catch the eyes of everyone around.